-Our friends over at The Optical Vision Site have gathered a bunch of information about different eyewear refund policies that employees enforce at their shops and offices.
+Eyewear refund policies that employees enforce at their shops and offices can differ wildly.
 Your refund policy may not be mandatory, but it can be a strong selling point for hesitant customers.
 Handling refunds doesn't have to be a difficult task, especially if you're always optimizing your sales techniques to make sure all customers are satisfied.

 If you don't know where to start, why not see what other professionals in the optical industry are offering?
 See how your existing refund policy compares.
 If you want to see how other optometry offices are implementing refunds, read on.

-This has recently become a big topic of conversation.
-After pulling together some of the comments on the Optiboard and a few other forums, here are a few interesting ways we found to handle refund requests:Read the Signs
+This has become a big topic of conversation.
+Here are a few interesting ways to handle refund requests that we found through online forums:

 100% Money Back